 The Association's Board of Directors (the "Board") has the necessary power and authority to conduct the affairs of the Association, with the exception of those powers specifically reserved for or delegated to others by the Articles of Association, in accordance with the Association's Plan of Operation (the "Plan").
 The Association administers the sharing among members of the results of the operations of the insurance pools under administration.
 Operating surpluses are provided to members, and operating deficits are funded by members in accordance with the Plan.
-Accounts receivable from members, amounts due from members, accounts payable to members and funds provided by members do not bear interest.
+Accounts receivable from members, funds held by members, amounts due from members, accounts payable to members and funds provided by members (as applicable) do not bear interest.